 Alinafe is an exceptionally intelligent and talented person.
 Despite growing up in a poor village with limited opportunities, he has developed many excellent technologies that are built with locally available materials.
 One such technology is the pump we have named after him “the Alinafe pump”.

-Alinafe is Water Works' water pump technician and trains the communities how to install and maintain both the Nafe pump and the Abakus pump.
+Alinafe is Water Works' water pump technician and leads on the installation and maintainance of the pumps.
 He lives in the area that our projects are based so is available to provide extra technical support to the communities that require it.

-Black (left of photograph) has spent much of his life mobilising communities to build their own toilets and advising on the importance of good hygiene practices.
+Mr Black has spent much of his life mobilising communities to build their own toilets and advising on the importance of good hygiene practices.

-Black is the Water Works project manager and ensures that the projects are community led.
+Mr Black is the Water Works team leader and ensures that the projects are community led.
 He excels when engaging and promoting partnerships with communities.

 Simon Cohen (Director)

 Simon founded the charity in September 2008 in response to the lack of sustainable water points in sub-Saharan Africa.
 With Master’s degrees in Civil and Environmental and Development Studies Simon is able to help guide the development of Water Work’s water pumps, programmes and strategy.
 He excels when engaging communities, building partnerships and providing training.
 When not working for Water Works, Simon consults for other water NGOs in various countries including Angola, the Sudan and Mozambique.